Drama grips final moments of Rick Gates' testimony in Manafort trial, as lawyer poses surprise question

 But at another point Wednesday, Gates attempted to express remorse from the stand, saying “I’ve made many mistakes over many years.”

 The judge in the case, U.S. District Judge T.S.
-Ellis III, cut Gates off, saying, “this isn’t the time for that.”
+Ellis III, cut off Gates, saying, “this isn’t the time for that.”

 RICK GATES ADMITS EXTRAMARITAL AFFAIR IN LONDON